For a Good Time, Call...: Plot

 After Lauren is dumped by her boyfriend Charlie, she is unable to afford a place of her own.
 Her friend Jesse tells her of a beautiful apartment overlooking Gramercy Park, not mentioning his other friend Katie lives there.
 During their freshman year of college 10 years earlier, while Lauren was reluctantly driving an inebriated Katie home from a frat party, Katie accidentally spilled her own urine onto Lauren from an empty cup, prompting Lauren to throw Katie out of the car.
 Despite their clear disdain for each other, they move in together for lack of better options.

 One night, Lauren hears strange noises from Katie's room.
 Believing she is being attacked, she opens the door to find Katie having a sexually explicit conversation on the phone.
 Katie explains she works as a phone sex operator, as her writing does not earn her enough money to live in New York City.
-Lauren is disgusted, but makes some suggestions how to make more money.
+Lauren is disgusted, but makes some suggestions on how to make more money.

 Some time later, Lauren loses her publishing job when her boss retires.
 Encouraging Katie to obtain a landline, 1-900-MMM-HMMM, Lauren becomes her business manager as they go into business for themselves, which proves much more lucrative.
 In a few weeks, they make $12,000, of which Lauren gets a third, which increases when she becomes a phone operator herself.
 In the process, they become close friends.

 Katie has a regular customer named Sean and their calls become less about phone sex and more about becoming acquainted with one another.
 They agree to meet, but accompanied by Lauren and Jesse, who are concerned he might be a rapist.
 However, they discover they are very well-suited to each other and begin a relationship.
 This leaves Katie feeling distressed as she confesses to Lauren that she is a virgin and has been lying for years to cover up her insecurities.